olibf/DbDiff/README.md

 - Support for additional database objects (indexes, foreign keys, views, etc.)
 - GUI application using AvaloniaUI
 - Multiple output formats (JSON, YAML, SQL DDL)

+## Security

+DbDiff takes security seriously.
+We've implemented comprehensive security measures including:

+- **Path validation**: All file paths are validated and sanitized to prevent path traversal attacks
+- **SQL injection prevention**: All database queries use parameterized statements
+- **Input validation**: Comprehensive validation of all user inputs

+For detailed security information, please see [SECURITY.md](SECURITY.md).

+### Reporting Security Vulnerabilities

+If you discover a security vulnerability, please report it responsibly by contacting the maintainers directly rather than creating a public issue.

 ## Contributing